iam4722202468/ThinkpadBattery/README.md

 ### Voltage Reading / Remaining battery

 Currently remaining battery %'s aren't exact because I'm assuming there is a linear coorelation between voltage and capacity (Which is wrong).
-I don't plan on fixing this, as the exact % is unimportant to me.
+This is probably fixable using a battery gas gauge, I'll have to investiage more.

 ## Future Plans